FDSN/StationXML/docs/level-network.rst

       Network :raw-html:`&rarr;`:raw-latex:`$\rightarrow$` TotalNumberStations

-   .. admonition:: Warning
+   .. admonition:: Warning, Future Change

-      This field is likely to be deprecated in future versions of StationXML
+      <TotalNumberStations>: This element is likely to be removed.

    .. container:: type